Hara (Tunis): Sidi Mahrez

 According to legend, the Jews requested the intervention of Sidi Mahrez to convince the Bey to allow them to settle inside the Medina and protect themselves.
 For this purpose, they made two damascened daggers in gold and offered one of them to the Bey as a sign of respect and admiration.
 Then the rabbi who led the delegation to meet the Bey told him that there was a copy in Constantinople, and that Sidi Mahrez, a faithful servant of the Bey, could bring it back with the help of his magical powers.
 In the meantime, the Jews implored Sidi Mahrez to play along and bring the dagger to the Bey, then to ask, as a reward, for the admission of hara (four) Jewish families inside the Medina.
 The wali accepted and managed to convince the Bey to agree.
 Since Jewish families were numerous and widespread, under this agreement all the people who lived in Mellassine managed to enter.

 In order to choose the best location for the new quarter, the Bey asked Sidi Mahrez to throw his stick from the top of the minaret in the direction of the suburb of Bab Souika.
 The Jews built their first intramural dwellings in the history of Tunis where the stick fell.

 Decline and Restoration

 The Jewish community of Tunis resided in the Hara from the 13th century until they began moving from the Medina to La Goulette during the French Protectorate of Tunisia.
 It underwent a long process of rehabilitation, which began in the 1930s and continued after the Independence of Tunisia in 1956.
 According to the 1956 census, the Hara had 11,258 inhabitants, 7,638 of which were Jews.
-There are plans among the residents to restore the Sla El-Kebira, the Grand Synagogue of the Hara, and convert it into a Jewish museum.
+There are plans among the residents to restore the Or-Thora Synagogue, and convert it into a Jewish museum.